 Tasks include but are not limited to:

 Student & Community Development

-- Create a welcoming environment through responsive and respectful customer service.
+- Create a welcoming environment through friendly, knowledgeable, and respectful customer service.

 - Assist in the response to immediate student concerns and communicate with supervisor(s) as needed.

-- Provide general information about hall activities, academic support resources, and University resources.
+- Provide general information about University Residences and other University resources.

-- Implement the resident room check in & out process at the Front Desk
+- Conduct the resident room check in & check out prvess at the Front Desk

-- Assist with key management as directed by supervisor(s) including the maintenance of key inventories and reporting of lost student keys
+- Assist with key management as directed by supervisor(s) including the maintenance of key inventories and reporting of lost/damaged student keys accurately

-- Maintain bulletin boards, signs, and calendars as required
+- Maintin bulletin boards, signs, and calendars as required

 - Process and submit Maintenance Requests for residents within the community

 - Update and maintain desk logs (BITS, Key Manager, and Workbook) as directed by the supervisor(s)

 - Clean and maintain desk area

 - Enrolled at WWU for the 2019–2020 academic year